 Nick aired in the debut episode of hit show, Shark Tank, and kicked off his career in television.

 Since then, Nick has been on Millionaire Matchmaker, The Pitch, House Hunters, Jobs That Don’t Suck, Below Deck and Undercover Boss.
 Each “performed incredibly well compared to other episodes of those shows that had aired at the time”, according to Alan Moore, a Casting Agent from APA Agency.

 In 2011, Nick co-authored the best-selling book, Effortless Entrepreneur, which chronicles College Hunks Hauling Junk’s growth from van to franchise, and the ten business commandments that you can apply to do the same.

 The book has been endorsed by moguls like Fred Deluca, the founder of Subway, Wayne Huizenga, founder of Waste Management, and Ted Leonsis, vice chairman emeritus of AOL and owner of the Washington Capitols.
 Get it here.

-After the release of Effortless Entrepreneur, Nick began to speak at universities, events, and conferences about the College Hunks story and the business truths he learned along the way.
+After the release of Effortless Entrepreneur, Nick began to speak at businesses, associations, universities, leadership events, and conferences about the College Hunks story and the business lessons he learned along the way.